csula/cs3220-spring-2018/notes/labs/lab7.md

 than from memory (application scope).
 This implies that all the data you create in the application should be _persistent_ across the server restart.

-To do so, you may find the following items useful to start with:
+To do so, following items may be useful to get you started:

 1. Create `schema.sql` that defines table schemas and insert sample data
-2. Change the `*Query` variables under _EventsDAOImpl_
+2. Change the `*Query` String variables under _EventsDAOImpl_
 3. Implement each method under _EventsDAOImpl_ until passing all unit tests
 4. Execute `schema.sql` against the database you are connecting with (local and CS3)
 5. Refactor the DAO usages from the Servlet (controller layer)
+6. Test to ensure the functionalities remain the same

 ## Requirements